From walks on Wareham’s old Walls and riversides to hiring a boat, visiting our shops, museum and our old cinema !

 Book online.
 You can book your tickets online or on the door.
 Ticket prices are very good – only £7.00 adult / 5.50 child / student / concessions.

 There are usually matinee shows as well as evening ones.
-For the latest movie times see the Rex Cinema Website.
+For the latest movie times see our What’s On listings.

 Wareham Town Museum